UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ### RStudio

-Download the macOS Desktop version (not Pro) of RStudio  [https://rstudio.com/products/rstudio/download/preview/](https://rstudio.com/products/rstudio/download/preview/).
+Download the macOS Desktop version (not Pro) of RStudio  [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/).
 Open the file and follow the installer instructions.

-If you are using a Mac M1 or higher the installer is going to ask you automatically to install first a program called Rosetta.
-Native support for apple silicon is on development and may be released soon.

 To see if you were successful, try opening RStudio by clicking on its icon (from Finder, Applications or Launchpad).
 It should open and look something like this picture below: